 Children's Congenital Heart Disease

-Young girl listening to doctor heart
+Doctor listening to young girls heart

 When the heart or blood vessels near the heart do not develop normally before birth, a condition called congenital heart disease occurs (congenital means "existing at birth").
 Heart defects are the most common type of birth defect, occurring in 1 out of every 120 live births.
 Most are detected at birth, but sometimes they do not present symptoms until adulthood.